 Seeds or seedlings

 A huge factor in when you will begin to plant is whether you plan to start from seed or use seedlings.
 If you are starting from seed, then you will need to plant them early.
 However, this can not always be done directly in the ground before the last frost date.
 In those cases, you will need to start your seeds indoors, which will give you small seedlings by the time they are ready to be planted outside.
 If you are going to start them indoors, then the most important thing to do is to ensure that they have sufficient lighting.
 Without enough light, seedlings will become tall and thin, a condition is known as ‘leggy’ and this will reduce their viability.

-If you are starting seeds indoors, be sure to harden them off before planting outdoors.
+If you are starting seeds indoors, be sure to harden them off before planting them outdoors.
 This involves slowly acclimating them to the sun over the course of a week or two.
-Without doing this, the seedlings can easily be killed from sun exposure and then all of your hard work will be lost.
+Without doing this, the seedlings can easily be killed from sun exposure, and then all of your hard work will be lost.

 When starting from seed, I highly recommend getting good quality seed.
 The cost will be higher, but it is worth it, as quality seeds have a higher germination rate and tend to give stronger and better-producing plants.